gmc-code/PC-microbit-micropython/docs/errors/Whitespace_Errors.rst

 ====================================================

 | Whitespace is mainly made up of spaces, tabs and return characters.
-| Extra spaces can sometimes work even if they shoudn't be there.
+| Extra spaces can sometimes work even if they shouldn't be there.
 | Sometimes extra spaces can also cause errors.

 ----